< Back

 A fund-of-funds (or FoF) is an investment company that invests primarily in investment companies.
 When preparing the SOI for a FoF, some interesting presentation issues arise.

-First of all, when a FoF, or any investment company for that matter, has an investment in another fund, for purposes of the SOI, that direct investment in the fund is considered the investment for purposes of complying with all the categorization and individual presentation requirements.
+When a FoF, or any investment company for that matter, has an investment in another fund, for purposes of the SOI, that direct investment in the fund is considered the investment for purposes of complying with all the categorization and individual presentation requirements.
+But does this requirement provide enough transparency to understanding the investments and exposure for a fund?
+Are the underlying investments held by the investee fund important information that should be disclosed?
+ASC 946 says…maybe!

 As we’ve already noted, although the general principle is that the direct investment in the investee fund is considered “the investment” for purposes of preparing a SOI, a separate “look-through” consideration must be given for investments in other funds.
 ASC 946-210-50-9 requires that indirect investments (i.e. those investments held by the investee funds held by a FoF) whose proportional share ownership represent more than 5% of the reporting entity’s net assets be either included in the SOI or in a note to the schedule.